halcon74/halcon-overlay/README.md

 * dev-perl/Mojolicious - "Really live" ebuild.
 Each new stable (not development) release gets installed automatically without the need to edit the ebuild.
 * dev-vcs/hg-git - Version bump, relatively to the current 0.9.0_rc1 in ::gentoo (19.09.2020).
 Supports mercurial-5.5.1.
 * media-gfx/xnviewmp-bin - Attempt to build XnViewMP with system libraries.
 So far unsuccessful...
 * sys-power/pm-utils - New version, from my fork.
-Re-made ebuild. **Included all the patches present in ::gentoo before last-riting in January 2021, non-specific Debian patches and a patch from c2p-overlay.
+Re-made ebuild.
+Included all the patches present in ::gentoo before last-riting in January 2021, non-specific Debian patches and a patch from c2p-overlay.
 Included all the additional files from Gentoo/Debian (the same).
 Deleted obsolete files which were being removed by Gentoo ebuild / Debian rules.
 Included pm-quirks.
-Fixed Gentoo bugs 666380, 579912, 549848, 489650, 443530, 703026 and Debian bugs 485443, 659260**.
+Fixed Gentoo bugs 666380, 579912, 549848, 489650, 443530, 703026 and Debian bugs 485443, 659260.
 * x11-misc/drm_master_util - Non-root Xorg without elogind (for Linux kernels <5.8).

 #### How to add the overlay: